very lucky he is to be doing what he loves and

 Switzerland, France, Italy every year since 1994, among many other

-countries, and has also conducted archaeological research in Peru on Inca
+countries, and has also conducted archaeological research in Spain and North Africa (Egypt and Tunisia) and in Peru on Inca

 sites and on Olmec, Maya and Aztec cultures in Central America.

-As a musician and composer, among many classical music works, he has written
+As a musician and composer, among classical music works, he has written

-piano, choral and chamber music and is a Full Writer member of ASCAP since
+piano, choral and chamber and orchestral music and is a Full Writer member of ASCAP since

 1980 when some of his choral songs were published along with a movie score